bwilsoncc/basemap/README.md

 2022-12-15 Added support for taxmaps incl taxlots and annotation 2022-09-15 Currently used with ArcGIS Pro 2.9.4 and ArcGIS Enterprise 10.9.1

-This started out to be an actual Esri "basemap", but it is not possible to overlay a "basemap" on top of an aerial photo.
-An Esri map can have only one "basemap" at a time.
+I refer to this as "the basemap" but it's actually a group of services including queryable layers and label layers and vector layers.

-I still refer to it as "the basemap" but it's actually a group of services including label layers and vector layers and a Roads MIL for querying.
+Since every Esri map requires a basemap (it defines the projection), this project also creates an "Empty basemap", which is a real basemap with a projection, but has no data in it.
+This makes it load fast.

-Since every Esri map requires a basemap (it defines the projection), this project also creates an "Empty basemap", which is a real basemap with a projection, but has no data in it!
 (The Esri grey map and set it to be 100% transparent still causes data transfers even though it's invisible.)

-Raster tiles are bulky and slow and take a long time to build, vector tiles are fast and small but Esri won't let you query them, so the project uses a Roads layer for queries.
+Raster tiles are bulky and slow and take a long time to build, vector tiles are fast and small but Esri won't let you query them, so we use feature layers for queries and sometimes for labels.

 In summary, we have these components now:

 For the basemap,
-1. Vector Labels - the labels only, and a county boundary line, for web maps.
+1. "Vector Labels" - the labels only, and a county boundary line, for web maps.
-2. Roads map containing two feature layers
+2. "Roads", containing three feature layers
-3. Vector Tiles - everything, useful offline for example in Field Maps.
+3. "Vector Tiles" - everything, useful offline for example in Field Maps.
-4. Unlabelled Tiles - feature layers without any labels, for web maps
+4. "Unlabeled Tiles" - feature layers without any labels, for web maps
 5. "Empty basemap" (that's its name.)

 For taxmaps,